frictionlessdata/website-old/_case_studies/data-retriever.md

 problem by tackling a small number of common use cases and involving humans in the metadata development describing the linkages between datasets.

-## How do these specs compare to others?

 The major specification that is available for ecological data is the [Ecological Metadata Language (EML)](https://knb.ecoinformatics.org/#external//emlparser/docs/index.html).
 It